Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 When the vit

-errors are at their lowest, you’ve pointed the antenna.
+errors are at their lowest, you’ve pointed the antenna, and lock it in.
 Monitoring the vits, you might want to try and adjust your reflector in or out, or try and bending it flatter to see if it lowers your vits.
-Remember moving your dish, just a little can cause you to increase your vits.
-Even putting your hand in front of dish can cause a loss of signal.
+Remember moving your dish, just a little (1 or 2 cm) can cause you to increase your vits.
+Even putting your hand in front of the dish can cause a loss of signal.

 If you can’t pinpoint the signal even after precisely adjusting the antenna, and check to see if you need to adjust skew, otherwise flip the dish 90 degrees and try again.
 (Instead of wide horizontal it would now be tall in the verticle).